Four-manifolds up to connected sum with complex projective planes: Introduction

 \subsubsection{Acknowledgements}

 We are delighted to have the opportunity to thank Diarmuid Crowley, Jim Davis, Matthias Kreck, Markus Land, Wolfgang L\"{u}ck, Ian Hambleton, Henrik R\"uping, Mark Ullmann and Christoph Winges for many useful and interesting discussions on this work.
+We also thank the anonymous referee for several useful suggestions that helped improve the exposition.

 The authors thank the Max Planck Institute for Mathematics and the Hausdorff Institute for Mathematics in Bonn for financial support and their excellent research environments.
-The second author gratefully acknowledges an NSERC Discovery Grant.
+The second author gratefully acknowledges an NSERC Discovery Grant, and was partially supported by EPSRC New Investigator grant EP/T028335/1 and EPSRC New Horizons grant EP/V04821X/1.